OPTIMISM, SETTING YOUR COURSE & GETTING WHERE YOU WANT TO GO.

 - Reinforcing unhelpful boundaries or obstacles in your life.

-- Loyalty and commitment to failed strategies and behavior.
+- Loyalty and commitment to failed strategies and behavior or negative people.

 - Worrying about a thing before it’s an active issue.